 While we can’t help you master every aspect of a dinner party, we can help you become somewhat of an expert on how to handle wine at a party.

-Read on for the five worst wine faux pas you can make at a dinner party – and what you can do instead to prove your wine expertise.
+Read on for the five worst rehearsal dinner mistakes and what you can do instead to prove your wine expertise.

 You may have a red wine that you know you love.
 It pours beautifully, it complements your food, and it is the perfect amount of dry or sweet that you look for in a wine.
 You may also have invited several people who don’t like red wine and are looking for anything else to drink.
 Your favorite wine isn’t necessarily someone else’s.